kb3gzo/bb-rad/README.md

     * Display of All Accounting records the entire content of the radacct table in the radius database
-    * Display of Active Accounting records performed by an algorithm implemented by daloRADIUS itself to calculate if an account has expired or not based on it's Max-All-Session attribute or Expiration attribute
+    * Display of Active Accounting records performed by an algorithm implemented by BB-RAD itself to calculate if an account has expired or not based on it's Max-All-Session attribute or Expiration attribute
 	* Custom Accounting Query